 The vibe can be best defined as pleasantly chaotic, a mix of old and new that stirs up the spirit of the city.
 You will find plenty to do as you stroll around the area, browsing the many antique and artisan boutiques.
 Ideal for collectors of historical knick-knacks and books.
 One thing you will notice around here is the sheer volume of bicycles, something rather symbolic to the New Bazaar.
 The iconic farmers brought their daily harvest here on bicycles and even donkeys until as late as the 1980s.
 A top spot for any bike enthusiast as the largest bicycle market is located right here.

-Around the corner as you exit the bazaar, there is a small restaurant called Oda, one of ten restaurants not to miss in Tirana.
+Around the corner as you exit the bazaar, there is a small restaurant called Oda, or the new place in town called Inshanoo, where you can taste the best humus in Tirana.
 The name refers to the small rooms inside the traditional Ottoman homes of Tirana.
 Low tables and traditional carpets adorn the interior.
 The food is as authentic as it gets, as well as being delicious and rather inexpensive.
 It boasts roast lamb, byrek, fërgesë, pllaqi, and much more.
 Fancy feeling like part of a traditional Albanian family, then you simply cannot miss this place!
 Oh, and by the way it has a cracking selection of homemade raki.
 You know, that infamously strong Albanian liquor you have most probably heard about and simply must try.

 But that’s not all you can find here.
 The New Bazar is an old place, but one rife with lots of new things to discover!
 A word of warning though, plan your day accordingly as you may want to spend your entire day here.